Wike's G-5 to witness Abia PDP campaign flag off

 By Steve Oko

-The Peoples Democratic Party, PDP, Abia State, has said that Gov. Nyesom Wike of Rivers State, and members of Governors will grace the official flag-off of the party’s campaign on Thursday.
+The Peoples Democratic Party, PDP, Abia State, has said that Gov. Nyesom Wike of Rivers State and members of the G-5 Governors will grace the official flag-off of the party’s campaign on Thursday.

-PDP Vice Chairman, Abia North and the Acting Publicity Secretary of PDP, Elder Abraham Amah who disclosed this at a press briefing, Tuesday in Umuahia, said that the presence of the G-5 Governors at the event would be in honour and solidarity for Gov Okezie Ikpeazu who is one of them.
+PDP Vice Chairman, Abia North, and the Acting Publicity Secretary of PDP, Elder Abraham Amah who disclosed this at a press briefing, yesterday in Umuahia, said that the presence of the G-5 Governors at the event would be in honour and solidarity with Gov Okezie Ikpeazu who is one of them.

 Amah said that the party’s governorship candidate, Professor Uche Ikonne; his running mate, Hon.
 Okey Igwe; and other PDP candidates for the 2023 elections would be formally unveiled at the event slated for the Umuahia Township Stadium.